-Use Cases
+Use cases

-Dynamic Dimensions
+Dynamic dimensions

 Let's say you have multiple dimensions or dimension group timeframes that represent different date granularities (like day, month, quarter, year), and you would like users to be able to select by which timeframe the data is grouped on a dashboard.
-We can define the following parameter, which will be displayed as a filter on your dashboard:
+You can define the following parameter, which will be displayed as a filter on your dashboard:

 parameter: date_granularity {